levavft/AHKLatex/README.md

 Right click inside the window, and click "Paste Shortcut".
 The shortcut to the script should now be in the Startup folder.

 Editing the script:
-It is recommended to edit this file with UltraEdit/pycharm.
+It is recommended to edit this file with Pycharm/AHK's native editor.
 Other editors might not support some of the unicode here, and have not been tested.

 For more mathematical symbols that you might want to add visit the following: http://elyxer.nongnu.org/lyx/Math.html